neejaf/HardLandingDesignProject/phase2.md

 </p>
 <br>
 <br>
-Phase 2 report outline:
+Phase 2 report outline: <br>
 - Overview of your final design (with key CAD images)

+This aircraft landing gear was modeled based off a simplified version of a large airliner landing gear.

 - Description of major design decisions and changes from Phase 1<br>
-  Increased wheel count to more closely resemble inspiration.
+  --Increased wheel count to more closely resemble inspiration.

 - Detailed explanation of required analyses (shaft, gear, fatigue, bearings,